fbpx

 Take a free business assessment to determine your level of Social Responsibility.

-In a previous blog (What is Small Business Social Responsibility), I shared my thoughts on where Small Businesses fit into the overall picture for Social Responsibility.
-And why I felt that a new definition was needed for Small Business Social Responsibility.
+In a previous blog (What is Small Business Social Responsibility), I shared my thoughts on where Small Businesses fit into the overall picture of Social Responsibility and why I felt that a new definition was needed for Small Business Social Responsibility.

 As a quick recap, while doing research to create Small Actions Greater Good, the lack of tools and even a definition for Small Business Social Responsibility shocked me.
 So, I created my own:

-Small Business Social Responsibility Definition: A commitment to contribute to the greater good by efficiently acting as or making changes to your small business that improves the world around you while also effectively contributing to your small business growth.
+Small Business Social Responsibility Definition: A commitment to contribute to social good by acting as or making changes to your small business beyond your standard business operations.

 However, as I alluded to at the end of the blog, simply creating a definition is not enough.
-The new definition summarizes how I believe that social responsibility can be applied to Small Businesses.
-But a definition alone does not provide guidelines and tools for how to implement social responsibility.
+The new definition summarizes how I believe social responsibility can be applied to Small Businesses.
+However, a definition alone does not provide guidelines and tools for implementing social responsibility.

-A new approach was also needed that made it easier, and more effective to do social good… The Small Actions Framework.
+A new approach was also needed that would make it easier and more effective to do social good: the Small Actions Framework.

 A Program is Not the Best Place to Start for Small Businesses

-In my last blog, I state that “Small Business Owners don't NEED to create large programs,” at least not to begin with and maybe never, depending on the business.
+In my last blog, I stated that “Small Business Owners don't NEED to create large programs,” at least not to begin with and maybe never, depending on the business.

 Creating an extensive program has definite advantages – especially when the benefits intertwine.
 Corporations and large businesses that are just embracing Social Responsibility can jump straight into creating a program as they have the resources and staff available to handle the effort.